tomhazledine/picobel/README.md

     // ...or initialise Picobel with your chosen options:
     Picobel({ themename: 'default' })

-If you are using WebPack to bundle your scripts, you can include the stylesheet for your chosen Picobel theme here too:
+If you are using WebPack (or similar) to bundle your scripts, you can include the stylesheet for your chosen Picobel theme here too:

     // Include the styles for *all* the themes: import 'picobel/css/all.css';